Gaza International Transitional Authority: Executive Authority

-Responsibility for the day-to-day governance and service delivery in the Gaza Strip would be undertaken by the Executive Authority, a committee of independent Palestinian technocrats leading health, education, finance, infrastructure, judiciary, and welfare ministries led by a Chief Executive appointed by the Board.
+Responsibility for the day-to-day governance and service delivery in the Gaza Strip would be undertaken by the Executive Authority, with a committee of independent Palestinian technocrats leading health, education, finance, infrastructure, judiciary, and welfare ministries led by a Chief Executive appointed by the Board.

 Local government

 The Gaza Strip is divided into five governorates; Gaza, Khan Yunis, North Gaza, Deir al-Balah and Rafah which are further divided into 25 municipalities.
 Under the proposals, local-level services would continue to be provided by the municipalities, with mayors and municipal administrators nominated by the Executive Authority.
 Palestinian refugee camps in the Gaza Strip are managed by the United Nations Relief and Works Agency for Palestine Refugees in the Near East.